TheLogicMaster/Cranked/README.md

 - Fix git submodules to not get in detached head state
 - Can't currently build in release due to false uninitialized variable errors in Capstone
 - Native Cranked API for profiling and such, maybe exposed at a fixed address or at the end of the main PD API struct
-- LuaRuntime being based on tables rather than userdata is likely to cause incompatibility (Already requires patches.lua), and should probably use full userdata from C++
+- LuaRuntime being based on tables rather than userdata is likely to cause incompatibility (Where not tables...)
+(Already requires patches.lua), and should probably use full userdata from C++
 - Better exception handling and stack traces, potentially with disassembled Asm and Lua for context, especially more Lua context, maybe even decompilation

 ## Example Compatibility